Whatsapp Icon

 Emotional and Psychological Support

 Reaching remission can bring a mix of emotions.
-Seek support from friends, family, or professional counselors to navigate through this period.
-Support groups can also be a valuable resource to connect with others who understand what youre going through.
+Seek support from friends, family, or professional counsellors to navigate through this period.
+Support groups can also be a valuable resource to connect with others who understand what you're going through.

 Limit Exposure to Toxins